Textbooks

 Search for a textbook

-Important check out policies
+Important checkout policies

-Most textbooks are a part of our Course Reserves collection.
 In order to ensure the greatest number of students have access to these materials, they have special check out policies.
 Due dates and fines are strictly enforced.

 Learn about check out policies and fines